wdc756/OmnifoldPlot/ReadMe.md

-This project was made using tools and data from ACU Atom Smashers, in the summer of 2025
+# Omnifold Plot

-Explain what this project does
+This project was made using tools and data from ACU Atom Smashers, in the summer of 2025, by William Coker

 Explain omnifold